 Learn the basics of creating and using Profit and Loss, Cash Flow, and Balance Sheet statements.
 Also includes how to create financial projections and financial management best practices for small business.

-Frequently asked question about Human Resources: Wage and Hour Laws, Hiring Processes, Progressive Discipline, Benefits of Contractor vs. Employee, Tax Credits when hiring, On-the-Job Training, Incumbent Worker Training, Wrongful Termination, required Employer Posters, and more!
+Save your business legal headaches and bills as well as lost productivity time - learn the basic rules of sound Human Resource Management.
+Course covers frequent problem areas in Human Resources: Wage and Hour Laws, Hiring Processes, Progressive Discipline, Benefits of Contractor vs. Employee, Tax Credits when hiring, On-the-Job Training, Incumbent Worker Training, Wrongful Termination, required Employer Posters, and more!

 Arguably every business needs a business plan, but who has time?
 This FREE workshop is designed to get you over the hurdle of getting started on the critical ongoing planning that is essential to business success, without fixating on the creation of a formal document.
 There will also be a short presentation on how to get some helpful market size information from free government websites.